-Artist Seeks Justice for POC Who Matter
+Artist Seeks Justice for Black and Brown Lives That Matter

 Maybe you haven’t heard of local artist Oree Originol by name, but you’ve probably seen some of his work without realizing it.
 If you've walked in the Mission lately, you might've noticed stark black and white illustrated posters of a young man named Alex Nieto wheat pasted around the neighborhood.
 The poster states, "Justice for Alex Nieto" above the man's portrait and "Brown Lives Matter" at the bottom of it.
 This iconic image was designed by Originol.